AnthonyKanige1/AppChat1/README.md

-🌍 AppChat
+AppChat

-AppChat is a real-time multilingual chat application built with FastAPI (backend) and HTML/CSS/JavaScript (frontend).

-It automatically translates messages into the system language chosen by each user, displays country flags, and organizes chat messages with timestamps and smooth animations.
+AppChat is a real-time multilingual chat application built with FastAPI on the backend and HTML, CSS, and JavaScript on the frontend.
+It automatically translates messages into the system language chosen by each user, shows country flags alongside messages, and organizes the chat with timestamps and smooth animations.

-✅ Requirements
+Requirements

 Python 3.9+

-Dependencies (install with pip):
+Install dependencies with pip:

 pip install fastapi uvicorn[standard] deep-translator

-A compatible browser: Chrome, Firefox, Edge, Safari
+A modern browser such as Chrome, Firefox, Edge, or Safari

-📂 Project Structure
-│── server.py       # FastAPI backend
-│── index.html      # Frontend (chat UI)
-│── README.md       # Project documentation
-│── .venv/          # (optional) Virtual environment

-🚀 Setup Instructions
+Instructions

-Clone the repository (or initialize git if starting fresh):
+Clone the repository (or start fresh with Git):

 git clone https://github.com/yourusername/AppChat.git
 cd AppChat

-Create a virtual environment (recommended):
+Create and activate a virtual environment (recommended):

 python -m venv .venv
-# On Mac/Linux
+# Mac/Linux
 source .venv/bin/activate
-# On Windows
+# Windows
 .venv\Scripts\activate